cometbft/cometbft/docs/qa/method.md

 ### Result Extraction

 The method for extracting the results described here is highly manual (and exploratory) at this stage.
-The Core team should improve it at every iteration to increase the amount of automation.
+The CometBFT team should improve it at every iteration to increase the amount of automation.

 #### Steps